-Fun Facts About The Muscular System: The human body comprises of different systems interconnected with each other to serve the purpose of fulfilling all the essential and necessary functions of the body to sustain life.
-The muscular system is one such system which governs the functioning of all other organ systems.
+Fun Facts About The Muscular System: The human body comprises different systems interconnected with each other to serve the purpose of fulfilling all the essential functions of the body to sustain life.
+The muscular system is one such system that governs the functioning of all other organ systems.

-The other organ systems are all innervated with muscles that help in carrying out daily functions.
+The other organ systems are all innervated with muscles that help carry out daily functions.
 Muscles help the body move and are also responsible for creating facial expressions as we know them.

 Apart from movements, the muscular system also works alongside the skeletal system to keep the body aligned and in the correct posture and also provides support.

 Besides these, there are some interesting 25 fun facts about the muscular system.

 - 1. 3 Major Muscle Types